 They last for quite awhile once they are cut!

 Plus, if you add a little bit of Sprite to the water they last even longer!

 Don’t fret if you live an area where peonies don’t grow.
 Most grocery stores and florists carry peonies that you can easily bring home.
 Trader Joe’s is my favorite place to snag beautiful peonies for decorating or drying!

 I love to mix my peonies with my Viburnum Snowballs and David Austin roses!
 If you saw my Spring Porch Refresh then you know I have plenty of snowballs!

 One way to keep these gorgeous flowers around longer is to dry them.
 This is a very simple process that I have seen my mom do for years!
 Basically find a spot to hang them (I love to use my mug rack or old windows like the picture below) or sometimes I just simply remove them from the water and leave them on the counter to dry out.

 I usually leave them on their stems or sometimes, like my mom, I keep the dried petals in old Kerr jars.
 I love decorating with them!
 You can see peonies throughout the years over on my Instagram feed if you scroll through!

-Peonies are definitely my favorite flowers!
+Peonies are definitely one of my favorite flowers!
 I feel so blessed to have a garden of my own to grow these lovely flowers!
-I hope a few of my tips and tricks were helpful to you and please know that I am not a master gardener but rather a girl learning and sharing as she goes!
+I hope a few of my tips and tricks for the best peonies were helpful to you, and please know that I am not a master gardener but rather a girl learning and sharing as she goes!

 If you want to save this post for later, you can pin it here!